-The Emergency Outreach Program receives referrals from other community mental health agencies, family members, police, friends, neighbors, landlords, or anybody else concerned about the welfare of an individual who appears to be in a mental health crisis.
+The Mobile Outreach Program receives referrals from other community mental health agencies, family members, police, friends, neighbors, landlords, or anybody else concerned about the welfare of an individual who appears to be experiencing a mental health crisis.
 Criteria used in assessing the situation include deterioration of mental health status or an increase in mental health symptoms, coupled with acute emotional distress, thoughts of suicide or wanting to hurt oneself, thoughts of harm to others, physical aggression to others, and/or refusal of psychiatric or medical care because of impaired insight or judgment.

 The following services are available:

-- Consultation: Staff are available for consultation regarding the best course of action for an individual and are able to access psychiatric consultation 24 hours a day.
+- Consultation: Staff is available for consultation regarding the best course of action for an individual and can access psychiatric consultation 24 hours a day.

 Services of the Mobile Outreach Program are available 24 hours a day by calling 716-834-3131 and asking for an Outreach Counselor.